A link to reset your password has been sent to your email

 In the Maa language, Mara means "spotted" and may refer to the colorful landscapes.
 Alternatively, the name may refer to the arrival of over two million herbivores during the annual migration (wildebeest, gazelles, and zebras).
 You will spend another night at Mara Sopa Lodge, where all your meals will be served.

-You will be driven from Lake Naivasha to Amboseli National Park.
+You will be driven from Lake Nakuru to Amboseli National Park.
 The road linking the lakes runs south from Baringo and Bogoria to Nakuru, before turning southeast to Elementaita and Naivasha.
 From Naivasha, the road ascends the Rift Valley escarpment before reaching Limuru, known for its tea plantations, and continuing down to Nairobi.

 You will enjoy a full day of game drives.
 Located along the Tanzanian border, the park derives its name from the Maasai word "Empusel," meaning salty, dusty place.
 Declared a national park in 1974 to protect its unique and fragile ecosystem, the Amboseli National Park offers landscapes of remarkable contrasts: arid zones alongside the lush oases of the swamps.
 The ecosystem of this low rainfall region depends on water from Mount Kilimanjaro (5895 meters).